 Our Standard Pergola Design

-If the posts are attached to an existing concrete slab they will be mounted with heavy duty 1/2″ inch concrete anchors and a Simpson brand commercial grade mounting bracket.
+If the posts are attached to an existing concrete slab they will be mounted with heavy duty 1/2″ inch concrete anchors and a Simpson Strong Tie brand commercial grade mounting bracket.
 Then we will wrap the bottom of the post with trim pieces so that the metal bracket doesn’t show.
-Alternatively, if the posts are going in the ground they will be set in a hole that is filled with concrete similar to the way a fence post would be set.
-There is no additional charge for the mounting brackets or for setting posts in the ground – this is included with any pergola install.
+This hardware and process are included in our standard build, but we do have options for decorative hardware for an additional charge.